Newsletter 14, February 2008

 - Do you need special diet foods from the supermarket, drugstore or chemist?

-- Latest bread and breakfast recipes in the Low Carb / Low GI Cookbook
+- Latest bread and breakfast recipes in The Low Carb is Easy Cookbook

 - Your successes, requests and questions